top of page

 • 800 hours of teacher intensives with Richard Freeman (Boulder, CO)

-• 200 hours of advanced studies with Richard (Boulder, CO)
+• 200 hours of advanced studies with Richard Freeman (Boulder, CO)

 Iyengar Yoga:

-• 700 hours of intensives with senior Iyengar teachers (U.S., Australia, India)
+• 700 hours of intensives with Nancy Stechert and various senior Iyengar teachers (U.S., Australia, India)

 Agama Yoga:

-• 200 hours of hatha yoga with Swami Vivekananda Saraswati (Rishikesh, India)
+• 200 hours of traditional hatha yoga yoga with Swami Vivekananda Saraswati (Rishikesh, India)

 Vipassana Meditation: